-Pros: TaylorMade’s SLDR driver has a higher center of gravitation and more forward trajectory than any other TaylorMade model.
+TaylorMade’s SLDR driver has a higher center of gravitation and more forward trajectory than any other TaylorMade model.
 Golfers can launch their ball higher with less spin.
 This is key for longer drivers.
 You also get a slightly higher ball speed and more forgiveness for shots that are low to the face.
 It has a handsome grey metallic crown instead of the usual white.
 The SLDR reminds us much of TaylorMade’s 300 Series driver from years past.
 You can tune it much better with its 20-gram sliding weight.
 This is in addition to being faster and more accurate than TaylorMade’s adjustable weight systems.

 Cons: The SLDR doesn’t have a “face angle adjuster” like previous drivers from TaylorMade, which will force some golfers to manipulate the face angle to their desired position at address.
-There is no “one-size fits all” driver.
+There is no “one-size-fits-all” driver.
 This is both good and bad.
-The SLDR drivers offer a three-degree adjustability (1.25 degrees higher or lower) that is one degree less than the R1.
+The SLDR drivers offer three-degree adjustability (1.25 degrees higher or lower) that is one degree less than the R1.
 The four heads offer lofts ranging from 6.5 to 13.5 degrees, three degrees more than the R1.
 TaylorMade’s glossy gray crowns will appeal to those who like TaylorMade’s matte white crowns and the R1’s cool racing stripe.

-Bottom Line: In recent years, TaylorMade has upgraded its premium drivers by adding more.
+In recent years, TaylorMade has upgraded its premium drivers by adding more.
 The SLDR streamlines TaylorMade’s driver technologies to a more simple-to-use and powerful sliding mechanism.
 The driver has an extremely low, forward CG.

 The combination of efficiency, simplicity, and beauty makes this the best TaylorMade vehicle ever built, according to company officials.
 And we aren’t surprised.